codeuniversity/smag-mvp/README.md

 ![](docs/architecture.png)

-You can find an more detailed overview [here](https://drive.google.com/a/code.berlin/file/d/1uE8oTku322-_eN3QGuiM4ayWZiRXfn9F/view?usp=sharing)
+You can find an more detailed overview [here](https://drive.google.com/a/code.berlin/file/d/1uE8oTku322-_eN3QGuiM4ayWZiRXfn9F/view?usp=sharing). <br>
+Open it in draw.io and have a look at the different tabs "High level overview", "Distributed Scraper" and "Face Search".

 ## Further reading